Eyelid Surgery and Blepharoplasty

 • Dissatisfaction with results

-• Cosmetic surgery complications requiring revision
+• Complications requiring revision

 A qualified surgeon will explain these risks clearly and ensure you understand the entire process before proceeding.